 During the first year of program participation, a student meets with his/her faculty mentor once per month to explore opportunities for research or assist in the faculty's current research project(s).
 During the second year (and third year, for those who enter the program as sophomores), the student will develop and complete a research project with ongoing support from the faculty–mentor.
 Stipends are available during the research phase of program participation.
 Students present their research at the end of the 8-week summer research program.

 The McNair Program assists students in all aspects of preparation for graduate school, including standardized test preparation, visiting and assessing graduate schools, and applying for financial aid and fellowships.
 In addition, a series of workshops supports students throughout the completion of their undergraduate degrees.

 Applications for this two- or three-year program may be submitted during Spring semester of Freshman or Sophomore year.
 The application form is available at 50 College Road, or can be accessed online.
 If downloaded online please print the file and complete the application by hand.

-- Citizens of the United States or Permanent Residents
+- Citizen of the United States or Permanent Resident

 - Applicants must fall within one of these 2 groups: